 - Make a flower mandala or flower crown; primroses are particularly sacred to the maiden goddess.

 - Decorate eggs with paint or natural dye each egg can represent a wish or blessing.
-I like to make egg trees with a branch or hang them outside (hard boiled is good). this one is great with children.
+I like to make egg trees with a branch or hang them outside (hard boiled is good).
+This one is great for children.

 - Gather water from a natural water source, ask that it be blessed with the energy of spring and sprinkle around your home, on yourself or even drink it if it’s safe to do so.